ayuryujtech/Web_scraping/README.md

 If any script fails or website structure changes, check the User-Agent in the headers and update it if needed.

 For large datasets, consider adding delays between requests (time.sleep()) or handling pagination.

+Some Times the UI of tatamg is change there and the key will change acoding it so corectly data is not comming so you will need to modifiy the script acordingly .